 By having something to train for, it gave me the push I needed to go running.
 I lost weight, toned up and felt amazing.
 I boosted my endorphins and combatted stress.
 I dropped a dress size and bought some new clothes, giving me even more confidence.
 And because I was training, I was thinking about my nutrition, eating healthier and giving my immune system a good boost.
 It all adds up.

 And then, when I ran that 10km, I felt even more amazing.
 The cheering crowds were hugely supportive.
-Near the finish line, I even heard one woman say, "Come on Katy!
+Near the finish line, I even heard one woman say, "Come on, Katy!
 You're making this look easy!"
 When I turned around to see who it was, her whole face was beaming.
-My eyes welled up at that moment, as I felt the whole love of Manchester overwhelm me.
+My eyes welled up at that moment, as I felt the entire love of Manchester overwhelm me.
 I'm signing up again for next year.

 Learn something new

 A month ago, I discovered an app for my smartphone called Anki, offering flashcard learning for any subject I like.
 As I run a creative magazine, it's probably expected of me that I know more about fine art than I dare to admit.
-So I thought, I'll learn that.
+So I thought I'll learn that.

 Four weeks later and I can recognise a Max Ernst from a Francis Bacon.
 I know the difference between Sisley, Cassatt and Morisot.
 I can instantly spot a Praxiteles from a Canova sculpture.
 Ok, I'm showing off.
 But I'm proud of myself!
-I know so much more about art and it's been such a boost to my confidence.
+I know so much more about art, and it's been such a boost to my confidence.
 If I'm not careful, my Roger Moore raised eyebrow will pop out, as I show off my newfound skills to friends.

 If art isn't your thing, Anki has loads of other subjects: learn a language, brush up on geography (that's what I'm doing next) or master long poems.
 Go on, give it a whirl.